joelwiigo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Change current directory to user home directory
+Display current directory content in a long format